codecaine-zz/neu_markdown_buddy/resources/tutorials/programming/google-apps-script/google-docs-automation-guide.md

 /**
  * Replaces text in a document with optional case sensitivity
+ * OPTIMIZED: Uses RangeElement for efficient searching and minimal API calls
  * @param {string} findText - Text to find
  * @param {string} replaceText - Text to replace with
  * @param {boolean} caseSensitive - Whether to perform case sensitive search (default: true)